ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 ## Conclusion

-Main advantages of the Crossplane Provider IONOS Cloud are:
+The main advantages of the Crossplane Provider IONOS Cloud are as follows:

 * **Provisioning** resources in IONOS Cloud from a Kubernetes Cluster using (Custom Resource Definitions) CRDs.
 * Maintaining a **healthy** setup using controller and reconciling loops.